gameshowstudio/gameshowstudio.github.io/updates.md

 {: .floatRight }
 {% include youtube-player.html id="qBET_Em5XT8" %}

 The host can now include a new kind of round that makes for a dramatic ending to a game.
-The fast-paced [Timed Round](/help/timedround) includes an exciting introduction and new sound effects that helps the host create a thrilling game show experience.
+The fast-paced [Timed Round](/help/timedround) includes an exciting introduction and new sound effects that help the host create a thrilling game show experience.
 Check out the video to learn more.

 ## Host Control Panes